 Treatment and prognosis

-Prognosis is poor, and depends on the primary tumour.
-No surgical cure is possible, and treatment revolves around systemic chemotherapy and radiotherapy to the neuraxis (again, this depends on the primary tumour).
+Prognosis is poor, and depends on the primary tumor.
+No surgical cure is possible, and treatment revolves around systemic chemotherapy and radiotherapy to the neuraxis (again, this depends on the primary tumor).

 If diffuse (sugar coating) consider: